This Privacy Statement was updated on December 21, 2021

 Right to lodge a complaint.
 If you take the view that SAP is not processing your Personal Data in accordance with the requirements in this Privacy Statement or under applicable data protection laws, you can at any time lodge a complaint with the data protection authority of the EEA country where you live or with the data protection authority of the country or state where SAP has its registered seat.

 Children.
-SAP websites and online services are not directed to users below the age of 16 years, or equivalent minimum age in the relevant jurisdiction.
-If you are younger than 16, you cannot register with and use this websites or online services.
+In general, SAP Partner Portal is not directed to users below the age of 16 years, or equivalent minimum age in the relevant jurisdiction.
+If you are younger than 16 or the equivalent minimum age in the relevant jurisdiction, you cannot register with and use SAP Partner Portal.

 B. PROCESSING BASED ON A STATUTORY PERMISSION